reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 ### E1010

-This error is returned when objective of specific type specified more than once:
+`Duplicate objective specified` error is returned when objective of specific type specified more than once:

 ```json
 {